 The VVS grade is divided into two levels: VVS1 and VVS2, with VVS1 as the higher grade.
 Diamonds graded as VVS have such slight imperfections that even with a loupe tool or microscope, trained diamond professionals are unable to see them easily.

 While clarity can impact a diamond's value and beauty, inclusions are primarily unrecognized by the naked eye in VVS diamonds.
-The GIA uses this International diamond clarity scale (from best to worst):
+The GIA uses the International diamond clarity scale shown above.

 VVS1 diamonds rank higher than VVS2 on the diamond clarity chart and are the closest to being an internally flawless diamond, which is incredibly rare.
 The inclusions found in VVS1 diamonds are not visible at all under 10x magnification.
 Only under a powerful microscope can any inclusions in a VVS1 be seen by a trained eye.